bateman/wolproxypycli/README.md

 ## Installation

 This project uses [Poetry](https://python-poetry.org/) for dependency management.
-To install the project, first install Poetry, then run the following command in the project root directory:
+To install the project, first install `poetry`, then run the following command in the project root directory:

 ```bash
 poetry install